 Revenue from Cloud and Managed services, are primarily from "Cloud and on demand storage", "Domestic managed services and "International managed services".
 Contracts from Cloud and on demand storage, are primarily fixed and for a period of time.
 Revenues from Domestic and International managed services, comprises of value added services, operations and maintenance of projects and from remote infrastructure management.
 Contracts from this segment are fixed and could also be based on T&M.

 Technology Integration Service (TIS)

-Revenues from TIS comprises of DC build services, Security services and from sale of Digital certificates.
+Revenues from TIS comprises of DC build services and Security services.
 Contracts under TIS are based on completion of projects and could also be based on T & M.

 Applications Integration Services